cpanou/fundamentals/EshopDB/README.md

             ```Java
             //Execute the query and obtain the result set.
             ResultSet resultSet = statement.executeQuery("SELECT * FROM eshop.users;");

             //While there are more rows in the result set keep parsing users
             while (resultSet.next()) {
                 //Create a new User and pass in the attribues obtained from the result set
                 User user = new User();

                 user.setUserId( resultSet.getLong(UserTemplate.COLUMN_USER_ID) );
                 user.setEmail( resultSet.getString(UserTemplate.COLUMN_EMAIL) );
                 user.setUsername( resultSet.getString(UserTemplate.COLUMN_USERNAME) );
                 user.setFirstName( resultSet.getString(UserTemplate.COLUMN_FIRSTNAME) );
                 user.setLastName( resultSet.getString(UserTemplate.COLUMN_LASTNAME) );

                 //add the new user to the list of users we retrieved.
                 usersList.add(user);
             }
             ```
-            - **.getLong()** and **.getString()** methods of the ResultSet are used to retrieve the column values.
-We can pass in either the column index we want to retrieve or the column name. for example in the table above if we want to retrieve the username attribute we can either use: **.getString( 2 )** OR **.getString("username")**.
+            - The **.getLong()** and **.getString()** methods of the ResultSet are used to retrieve the column values.
+We can pass in either the column index we want to retrieve or the column name. for example in the table above, if we want to retrieve the username attribute we can either use: **.getString( 2 )** OR **.getString("username")**.
 The name of the method we need to use depends on the column data type. for a varchar we will use the .getString() method, for an integer we use the .getInt() method e.t.c.

     - **Transactions**